-Central Purchasing Body is a Contracting Authority in its own right that concludes preprocured contracts for Works, Supplies or Services and allows access to these contracts by the wider public sector.
+Central Purchasing Body is a Contracting Authority in its own right that concludes preprocured contracts for Works, Goods or Services and allows access to these contracts by the wider public sector.

-Commercial Team is a Council department within the Corporate Services Directorate whom undertake all activities within a typical procurement/commissioning cycle activity on behalf of the Council and partner organisations.
+Commercial Team

-Concession Contract is a Contract between a company and the Council that gives the company the right to operate (and profit from) a specific business within the Councils jurisdiction, subject to certain conditions.
+is a Council department within the Corporate Services Directorate whom undertake all activities within a typical procurement/commissioning cycle activity on behalf of the is a Contract between a company and the Council that gives the company the right to operate (and profit from) a specific business within the Councils jurisdiction, subject to certain conditions.